Why You Need To Question The Necessity For A Flu Vaccine | Amoils.com

 I recently watched a UK TV news interview with a spokesman from the Department of Health about this very vaccine who was asked whether pregnant mothers would have a choice of vaccine and I could not believe the ducking and diving that went on to avoid giving a straight answer.
 Even the interviewer was tearing his hair out in frustration.

-It is very obvious that there are many who are opposed to or wary of the H1N1 vaccines
+There are many who are opposed to, or wary of, the H1N1 vaccines

 Remember that the vaccine has never been tested on children or expectant mothers even though those are the two primary groups being targeted for the vaccine.
 If you are thinking of having this vaccination, I do urge you to do your own research first.
 Find out everything you possibly can before you make a decision.
 There is plenty of information online.

-Vitamin D is the very best way for your immune system to defend you against seasonal flu and swine flu
+Without a doubt, Vitamin D is the very best way for your immune system to defend you from these.

 There is some Vitamin D present in fish oils and marine omega-3 oils but the two best sources are sunlight and Vitamin D3 supplements.
 You can get sunlight by just exposing as much as your skin as possible regularly to the sun (15 minutes or longer several times a week between the hours of 10 am and 2 pm.
 Your body manufactures Vitamin D while you are exposed to the sun.
 The lighter your skin, the quicker you manufacture the Vitamin D. If you are in a very cold climate with little sun, then you need to take a supplement.
 It’s as simple as that!